ubilabs/google-maps-react-hooks/README.md

 ## Usage

 Import the `GoogleMapProvider` and wrap it around your components.
-Make sure all components that should have access to the Google Maps map instance are nested inside of the `GoogleMapProvider`.
+Make sure all components that should have access to the Google Maps map instance are nested inside the `GoogleMapProvider`.

+If you still can't see a map on your page, make sure that your `<MapCanvas>` component has a `height` CSS property.
+By default it will have a `height: 0`.

 ```jsx
 import React, { useState, useCallback, forwardRef } from 'react';